“We gave the Nazis what they denied their opponents… the protection of the law.”

 ADDITIONAL PROPAGANDISTS ON TRIAL

 Postwar Allied prosecutions of Nazi propagandists continued after the International Military Tribunal, but the mixed results of the subsequent trials did little to clarify the legal problem of linking words and actions.
 In addition to the US Military Tribunal conviction of former Reich Press Chief Otto Dietrich, German "denazification" courts tried and convicted Nazi press baron Max Amann, film director (Der ewige Jude) Fritz Hippler, and Der Stürmer cartoonist Philipp Ruprecht (known to readers as "Fips").
 Other propagandists were acquitted, including film director (Triumph of the Will) Leni Riefenstahl.
 A British court convicted US-born William Joyce (Lord Haw Haw) of treason for his broadcasts of Nazi propaganda and he was executed.
-The Mufti of Jerusalem, Hajj Amin al-Husayni, who had broadcast pro-Axis propaganda on the radio from Berlin to the Arab world, was arrested in 1945 in the French occupied zone of Germany.
+The former Mufti of Jerusalem, Hajj Amin al-Husayni, who had broadcast pro-Axis propaganda on the radio from Berlin to the Arab world, was arrested in 1945 in the French occupied zone of Germany.
 He fled to Egypt, where he continued to produce and disseminate anti-Zionist, anti-Jewish, and anti-Israel propaganda.